junduck/gen_trait/readme.md

 - pragma: optional, array of strings to provide pragma directives for the generated header file.

-- trait: required, describes the traits to be generated.
+- trait: required, array of objects to describe the traits to be generated.

   - name: required, string, the name of the trait.